wethod/learning-center-source/content/finance/index.md

 1. Click button *New Request*.

 2. Insert project name.
-Job order will be automatically filled by the system.
+The job order will be automatically filled by the system.

 3. Insert the main destination for this travel.

 4. If needed, write the purpose of the travel (i.e. meeting with the client).

-5. Insert details for one or more categories of travel between train, flight, car, accommodation and other.
+5. Choose one or more categories of travel request between train, flight, car, accommodation and other.

+6. Insert request details

-6. Click *Save*.
+7. Click *Save*.

-7. Your request will be added to the list of travel requests.
+8. Your request will be added to the list of travel requests.

 **Edit a travel request:**